spsforks/QB64-Wiki/_DEVICEINPUT.md

 * User input events can be monitored reading valid numbered [_AXIS](_AXIS), [_BUTTON](_BUTTON), [_BUTTONCHANGE](_BUTTONCHANGE) or [_WHEEL](_WHEEL) functions.
 * *Note:* [ON...GOSUB](ON...GOSUB) keyboard, mouse, gamecontrol can be used to control the devices 1,2 and 3, etc.

 ## Example(s)

-*Example 1:* Checking device controller interfaces and finding out what devices are being used.
+Checking device controller interfaces and finding out what devices are being used.

 ```vb